Mohamed-Ibrahim-ASU/BreadboardSim/README.md

   When using the function generator, make sure the simulation speed is low enough to allow for proper generation of the functions.
 Ideally 5x the maximum frequency is what I recommend.
 10x should be the absolute maximum; any faster and the shape will be significantly distorted.
 ### New Components
  As used in our Electronics Lab:
-  Added 1N4007 Diode
+  Added 1N4007 Diode\n
-  Added BC639 NPN Transistor
+  Added BC639 NPN Transistor\n
-  Added LM358 OP-AMP
+  Added LM358 OP-AMP\n

 ## Probes
 ### Voltage Difference Probes
   The voltage difference probes consist of a positive and a negative probe to measure the voltage drop between any two nodes on the breadboard and plots it on the graph; the usage is almost identical to the oscilloscope probe currently implemented.
 ### Current Probe (BETA)
   The current probe can be used to measure the current going through a lead of most components.
-Due to SPICE treating wires as nodes, the current probe cannot measure the current flowing through a "wire".
+Due to SPICE treating wires as nodes, the current probe cannot measure the current flowing through a "wire".\n
   To use the current probe, you should place it on an end lead/wire of a component (ie: a resistor).
-If it doesn't work, try again in another place.
+If it doesn't work, try again in another place.\n

 ## General Improvements
 ### Updated Wires